-Kerry brings to the natural resources practice diverse experience on a wide range of cross-cutting environmental, energy and administrative law issues.
-Clients appreciate her ability to navigate complicated permitting and compliance issues and rely on her thorough legal analysis to build comprehensive regulatory strategies tailored to their business objectives.
+With experience on a wide range of cross-cutting environmental, energy and administrative law issues, Kerry’s clients rely on her thorough legal analysis to build comprehensive regulatory and compliance strategies tailored to their business objectives.

-Kerry has extensive experience with permitting and litigation under the Clean Water Act (CWA), the Endangered Species Act (ESA), the National Environmental Policy Act (NEPA) and other environmental statutes.
-She represents groups from a wide variety of industry sectors, including utilities, mining, oil and gas, renewables, agriculture, consumer products, housing and development, and related trade associations and industry coalitions.
-Kerry has significant experience with federal litigation, drafting comments on administrative rulemakings and counseling clients on compliance with regulatory requirements.
+Kerry possesses a valuable blend of experience as a natural resources and environmental lawyer, assisting client on matters related to the Clean Water Act (CWA), the Endangered Species Act (ESA), the National Environmental Policy Act (NEPA), the National Historic Preservation Act (NHPA), and other environmental statutes.
+Kerry regularly offers proactive advice and counsel to clients and their business, which are guided by evolving regulatory and compliance requirements.
+She has significant experience with federal litigation, including litigation related to administrative rulemakings and defense of major federal environmental permits.
+Kerry represents groups from a wide variety of industry sectors, including utilities, mining, oil and gas, renewables, agriculture, consumer products, housing and development, and related trade associations and industry coalitions.

 As counsel on the many significant water cases and regulatory proceedings of recent years, Kerry has been able to offer clients smart judgment and practical advice to guide their short-term decision making and long-term planning.
 She represents major industry groups on key issues such as the scope of federally regulated “waters of the United States” and requirements for utilities and manufacturers under EPA’s section 316(b) rule for existing facilities.

-Kerry has extensive experience with CWA section 404 dredge and fill permitting and related federal requirements, such as NEPA review and the ESA section 7 consultation process.
+Kerry maintains a broad environmental practice, advising clients on all aspects of environmental permitting and compliance for complex projects and operations, including, among others, electric transmission, distribution, and other structures across federal lands, power generation facilities and renewable generation projects, manufacturing facilities, housing and development projects, mine projects, and pipelines and related facilities.
+As Kerry has extensive experience with CWA section 404 dredge and fill permitting and related federal requirements, such as NEPA review and the ESA section 7 consultation process.
 She regularly assists applicants in obtaining and defending federal permits for complicated energy and development projects.
+Kerry also advises clients on the changing Environmental Justice requirements and best practices.

 A burgeoning thought leader, Kerry often serves as a speaker and panelist at legal and industry conferences and seminars around the country.
-She is the author of numerous articles and editorials on environmental, natural resources and regulatory issues, and is a frequent contributor to the firm's environmental law blog, The Nickel Report.
+She has also helped develop training programs for companies on key regulatory issues.
+Kerry is the author of numerous articles and editorials on environmental, natural resources, environmental justice, and regulatory issues, and is a frequent contributor to the firm's environmental law blog, The Nickel Report.

 Represents developers, mining companies, agriculture interests, utilities and pipeline companies on jurisdictional determinations, use of nationwide permits and other general permits, expedited permitting procedures and mitigation requirements under Section 404 of the CWA.

-Represents industry coalitions and trade associations in litigation challenging rules issued by the EPA and the Corps under CWA Section 404.
+Represents industry coalitions and trade associations in litigation regarding rules issued by the EPA and the Corps under CWA Section 404.

 Counsels utilities on obtaining/renewing and complying with state and federal NPDES permits, particularly for facilities with cooling water intake structures subject to the EPA Section 316(b) Rule’s requirements.